 Corporate experience – Industry knowledge that aligns with a firm’s practice areas is becoming more valuable, and it’s a way for a librarian to rise above a pool of candidates for a job.

 Strategic thinkers – Think of this as the ability to connect the dots, see the big picture and be forward-looking.

 Legal project management – A client matter is a project, and law librarians and research staff are critical members of a project team.
 Project management skills are becoming increasingly important now that firms cannot simply charge hours to a client as freely as they once could, or when a matter is being handled on a fixed price.
-For a succinct overview of general traits needed to be an effective project manager, check out this article on the Project Management Institute website.

 Effective in conducting research and delivering legal services – Nothing more needs to be said.
 When so many attorneys can do their own research online, any added help, coaching and time-saving value that library and research staff can provide is desirable to a law firm.